Can You Mix Warm And Cool Colors In Decor?

 These undertones can be especially difficult to ferret out when working with neutrals and whites.
 But that is for another post.

-Since all colors are made by combining red, blue, and yellow the ratio of the colors mixed together to make a new color becomes very important.
+Since all colors are made by combining red, blue, and yellow, the ratio of the colors mixed together to make a new color becomes very important.

 Stay with me.
-Let’s take blue for example…
+Let’s take blue, for example…

 BLUE BLOCKS IN DIFFERENT WARM AND COOL TONES

 With a little practice, you can figure out the warm or cool undertones of any color.
+This is so important to know if you want to decorate with both warm and cool colors in your home.

 ANOTHER UNDERTONE EXAMPLE